atreids/network-pi/README.md

 Ansible playbook + roles for homelab setup.
 These playbooks are intended to be run against a fresh install of Raspbian (64bit) Lite OS on a Raspberry Pi.
 The machine running ansible needs to be able to SSH to the raspberries.

-## Manual steps required:
+## Manual steps required

 - You must manually install the OS.
+I picked Raspbian for this as the installation process on Raspberry Pis, including SSH, is super simple.
 - SSH connection needs to be setup.
 - Copy a ssh public key across using `make sshkey-init`.
 - The users on the raspberries should have a complex password set.